ofrimayer/spotify-ai-playlist/README.md

 ## 🚀 Features

-- Analyze user prompt using GPT
+- Input a vibe or character and get a matching playlist.
-- Extract real artists and genres
+- GPT suggests artists and genres based on canon references.
+- Searches Spotify for real songs and assembles a playlist.
-- Search for tracks by these artists on Spotify
+- Playlist is automatically created on the user's Spotify account.
-- Create a brand new public playlist on your account
+- Flask backend to handle AI, Spotify API calls.
+- Future: Frontend in React

 ## 💻 Technologies Used

-- Python
+- **Flask** backend (`app_backend.py`)
-- OpenAI GPT-3.5 (via `openai` Python package)
-- Spotify Web API (via `spotipy`)
-- Environment variables for secrets (`python-dotenv`)
+- **OpenAI API** for GPT prompts (`gpt_service.py`)
+- **Spotify API** for search, playlist creation (`spotify_utils.py`, `spotify_auth.py`)
+- `.env` file to store your OpenAI and Spotify credentials.

 ## ⚙️ Setup Instructions